bom-d-van/go-carbon/README.md

 ##### master
 * No longer trying to combine separate UDP messages from one sender into single stream
 * Accept UDP messages in plain protocol without trailing newline
+* Upgrade go-whisper library to have compressed format support

 ##### version 0.13.0
 * Added `whisper.max-creates-per-second` option